Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Results and discussion

-We evaluate the effectiveness of our proposed DBN in predicting cryptocurrency price movements using precision as our evaluation metric.
-To assess our models’ efficacy, we compare their prediction results against those of baseline models, namely ARIMA and SVR.
-Furthermore, we investigate the impact of feature engineering on improving our DBNs’ performance.
+To assess the efficacy of our models, we compare the results of their prediction against those of baseline models, namely ARIMA, SVR, LSTM, RF, and SVM.
+We also investigate the impact of feature engineering on our DBNs’ performance.
 The experiments are conducted on a Windows 10 Enterprise operating system, running an Intel i7-Core(TM) CPU @ 1.90GHz, 2.11 GHz processor, and 16.0 GB of RAM.
-We implement SVR and ARIMA using two Python libraries, namely sklearn, and statsmodels.
+We implement the baseline models in Anaconda and Python via the Sklearn, Statsmodels, and Keras libraries.
+They provide essential tools and functionalities for building, training, and evaluating various machine learning and statistical models.

-Table~\ref{tab:preds} presents a summary of the performance results for the proposed DBNs as well as for ARIMA and SVR models, in predicting the close price of a coin for the next day.
-The table considers different feature combinations, and the ‘Feature group No.' is defined in Table~\ref{tab:group}.
-ARIMA and SVR models use only the close price time series data of altcoins.
-The best-performing DBN for each group of features is reported in the ‘Best-performing DBN' column.
-Additionally, the `Average for feature group' row presents the average precision of each feature group for all altcoins.
+Table~\ref{tab:preds} summarises the performance results for the best-performing DBN model for each coin among those evaluated, based on various features, as well as for five baseline models.
+These results pertain to predicting the next day's closing price of a cryptocurrency.
+It should be noted that the baseline models use only the close price time series data of cryptocurrencies.
+Additionally, the ‘Average for Model’ row presents the average precision of each model for all cryptocurrencies.

+The best-performing model for each cryptocurrency is the DBN, outperforming all baselines despite their extensive use in the literature in predicting time series data.
+Considering the baseline models, ARIMA and RF exhibit generally superior precision compared to the other models, with average scores of 55.30 and 51.47, respectively.
+Conversely, LSTM demonstrates low performance in predicting the daily price direction of cryptocurrencies.